-2.3 Summary of feasibility study 450-470 MHz
+2.2 Summary of 450-470 MHz band (Feasibility Study)

-The band 450-470 MHz has been identified for IMT usage by the ITU and this feasibility study is as required by the FSMP.
-A key consideration is the need to identify suitable options for existing users, especially Transnet.
+The band 450-470 MHz has been identified for IMT usage by the ITU and a feasibility study was indicated by the FMP 2013.
+A key consideration was the need to identify suitable options for existing users.

-Although this band has considerable advantages in terms of propagation, in the short term, there is a very limited 'ecosystem' (i.e. very little equipment and terminals available) and the short term demand for additional IMT spectrum can be met by new spectrum that will be available in the IMT700 and IMT800 bands.
+Although this band has considerable advantages in terms of propagation, in the short term, there is a very limited 'ecosystem' (i.e. very little equipment and terminals available) and the short term requirements for additional IMT spectrum, especially for rural coverage can be met by new spectrum that will be available in the IMT700 and IMT800 bands.
 However, it should be pointed out that to support the SA Connect objectives in rural areas, the IMT450 band would be highly advantageous due to significant propagation advantages leading to reduced deployment costs.